 This is the short version of the article.
-If you are the Muslim woman considering marriying outside your faith, please read the full Version – 6000 Words – it may give you a few answers and relief. http://interfaithmarriages.org/can-a-muslim-woman-marry-a-non-muslim-man/
+If you are the Muslim woman considering marrying outside your faith, please read the full Version – 6000 Words – it may give you a few answers and relief. http://interfaithmarriages.org/can-a-muslim-woman-marry-a-non-muslim-man/

-Researching the matrimonial sites, out of 1000 Muslim women, only 30% of them over the age of 50 have listed Islam as their religion, the rest have listed themselves as spiritual but not religious, and they invariably add, “religion is no bar.”
+Researching the matrimonial sites, out of 1000 Muslim women, only 30% of them over the age of 50 have listed Islam as their religion, the rest have registered themselves as spiritual but not religious, and they invariably add, “religion is no bar.”
 Meaning, people of others faiths can approach.

 This piece is not for you.

 This piece is for those Muslims who understand the essence of Islam which is to create cohesive societies.
-It is for those who understand God’s signs.
+It is for those who follow God’s signs.
 He has created the earth and the heavens, planets and the systems and programmed them to function cohesively.
 To understand cohesion, let’s start with our own bodies.
-We are composed of billions of unique cells but most certainly we can see that our bodies have several different organs, and all of them have to work together for us to live a normal life.
+We are composed of billions of different cells, but most certainly we can see that our bodies have several different organs, and all of them have to work together for us to live a normal life.
 We are one planet, one earth and one system of creation and through one cause.
 That is one God.

 If your answer is an emphatic no to a Muslim woman marrying a non-Muslim, then please don’t read this article.
 It is not for you.

 But, if you are struggling with the idea of pursuing a relationship with a man, who is not a Muslim, but you like him and want to spend your life with him and are tempted to be Bibi Khadija, then it is worth reading the entire 6000 words piece with most possible questions and answers and references.
 Finding the truth is your own responsibility, and in Islam, no one is responsible for your actions but you, and no one bears the burden of others.
-It is your decision and you have to live with it, so think through it.
+It is your decision, and you have to live with it, so think through it.

-Marriage is all about harmony – God wants his creation to live in harmony.
+Marriage is all about harmony – God wants his creation to live in peace.
 You don’t want to live with someone with conflicts throughout the day.
-If you find a spouse who can live with you in harmony despite religion, race or region, than that ‘advisement’ or the condition is not applicable anymore.
+If you find a spouse who can live with you in harmony despite religion, race or region, then that ‘advisement’ or the condition is not applicable anymore.
 After all, God is the one who puts love between two souls and it the couple who has to live their lives.

 Love is such a flame Ghalib that you can cause it nor can you put it off, it just happens.

 There is one segment of single Muslim women that is reaching an enormous percent of all the single women.
 These women are in their late 40’s and 50’s, and are divorced or widowed and certainly not looking for a provider, nor do they entertain having children – the traditional marriage items.
-They are simply looking to have a friend and a companion in their marriages and live their own lives.
+They are merely looking to have a friend and a companion in their marriages and live their own lives.
 God wants nothing more for his creation than harmony and happiness.

 Some of us may not want to acknowledge it, but the 2nd and 3rd generation American Muslims will have their own Islam that differs from others in other lands.
-However the American practice of Islam would be closer to the one Prophet Muhammad (pbuh) practiced; a religion committed to building cohesive societies and caring for fellow humans and environment, in essence Islam tells you to mind your own business as you do on the Day of Judgment.
+However the American practice of Islam would be closer to the one Prophet Muhammad (PBUH) practiced; a religion committed to building cohesive societies and caring for fellow humans and environment, in essence, Islam tells you to mind your own business as you do on the Day of Judgment.

 This essay is merely an expression of what many American Muslims are thinking but are afraid to express.
 I am pleased to present some thoughts to reflect on; ultimately the decision to marry rests in the hearts and minds of the individuals marrying.
-It is their life and it is God who puts love in their hearts for each other.
+It is their life, and it is God who puts love in their hearts for each other.

 God bless the Interfaith and Interracial Couples!
 Despite their religious, racial or cultural differences, they are setting the new standards of civility by showing the world how to live in harmony.
 Isn’t that is what God wants?
 We have to cherish and honor the couples who embrace genuine humanity by accepting each other’s uniquenesses.